 IdenTrust only generates and signs Certificates that contain a non-null subject Distinguished Name (DN) complying with the X.500 standard.
 Names used in Certificates are X.501 Distinguished Names (DNs).
-Where DNs are required, Certificate Holders are assigned the appropriate DNs by IdenTrust, in accordance with the naming guidelines in sections 3.1.4 and 3.1.5.
-Certificates may also include other name forms in the subject alternative name forms field provided the field is marked as non-critical.
+Where DNs are required, Certificate Holders are assigned the appropriate DNs by IdenTrust, in accordance with the naming guidelines in Sections 3.1.4 and 3.1.5.
+Certificates may also include other name forms in the Subject Alternative Name (SAN) forms field provided the field is marked as non-critical.